Risk/Reward Ratio Rules in Crypto Trading

 FXOpen

 Cryptocurrencies are a popular but highly volatile market, which comes with inherent risks.
-Therefore, you should know how to manage these risks appropriately to maximise profits and minimise losses.
-One of the tools for risk management in cryptocurrency trading is the risk/reward (RR) ratio.
-In this FXOpen article, you will learn the RR ratio crypto meaning, how to calculate it, how to balance losses and profits when trading cryptocurrencies, and how to place stop-loss and take-profit orders based on it.
+Therefore, you should know how to manage these risks appropriately.
+The risk/reward (RR) ratio is one of the tools for risk management in crypto markets.
+In this FXOpen article, you will learn the RR ratio crypto meaning, how to calculate the ratio, and how it can help you balance potential losses and returns when trading cryptocurrencies.

 The RR ratio calculation is relatively straightforward.
-By using fundamental and technical analysis, you determine a profit target, which is the price at which they plan to close the position with returns.
-Also, you analyse the market and calculate the possible loss based on the price at which you will exit the market if the price moves in the opposite direction to their forecast.
-To calculate the RR ratio, you need to divide the expected loss by the expected profit.
+By using fundamental and technical analysis, a trader determines a profit target, which is the price at which they plan to close the position with returns.
+Also, they analyse the market and calculate the possible loss based on the price at which they will exit the market if the market moves in the opposite direction to their expectation.
+To calculate the RR ratio, they divide the expected loss by the expected return.
 Let’s consider an example.

 A trader decides to go long at $1,000.
 They believe that the cryptocurrency will increase in value, and they set a profit target of $1,500.
 However, the cryptocurrency market is highly volatile, so the trader sets a stop loss at $900 to limit their losses.

-In this scenario, the RR ratio would be 1:5 ($100 loss / $500 profit).
-This means that the trader stands to make 0.5 times their initial investment if the position is successful.
+In this scenario, the RR ratio would be 1:5 ($100 loss / $500 return).
+This means that the trader stands to make 0.5 times their initial investment if the market moves in their favour.
 However, the possible loss is also significant, with the trader standing to lose $100 for every $1,000 invested.

 What Is a Good Risk/Reward Ratio for Cryptos?

-In general, the theory says that the RR ratio of at least 1:2 is the smallest traders should use.
+The theory says that the RR ratio of at least 1:2 is the smallest traders should use.
 This means that expected returns should be at least twice the loss.
 Some traders may prefer a higher ratio of 1:3 or 1:4, while others may be comfortable with a lower one of 1:1.5 or 1:1.
-If you balance rewards and losses 1:1, you are ready to lose the same amount as they can earn.
-Such a small ratio is usually applied to scalping strategies, in which traders place short-term positions and aim for small but frequent profits.
+If you balance rewards and losses 1:1, you are ready to lose the same amount as you can earn.
+Such a small ratio is usually applied to scalping strategies, in which traders place short-term positions and aim for small but frequent returns.
 However, it’s vital to remember that the cryptocurrency market is highly volatile, and a small RR ratio may lead to an early exit.

 The RR ratio can be used in conjunction with technical indicators, such as moving averages, support and resistance levels, and trendlines, to identify entry and exit points.
 For example, if a moving average reflects an upward trend, you may enter a long position with a profit target being much larger than a potential loss.
 Similarly, if you identify a resistance level indicating a possible price bounce, you may enter a short position with a larger take-profit target.

 Usually, when applying the RR ratio, traders start with a take-profit target.
 There are numerous ways to identify it.
 We will use the most common – support and resistance levels.
-Let’s consider a cryptocurrency risk/reward ratio on a live chart.
+You can test different cryptocurrency risk/reward ratios on live charts on the TickTrader trading platform by FXOpen.

 This approach works not only for support levels based on the closest swing lows; you can apply it to any method of support and resistance placement.
 Read our article “How to place support and resistance levels”.